-The Company's results on a year-to-date basis reflect lower operating costs.
-Cash expenditures were down by \$403,694 due to lower consulting fees, travel expenditures, general and administrative fees, and exploration expenses.
-Also, during the nine-month period the Company received funds from the sale of a royalty interest.
+The Company's results on a year-to-date basis reflect lower operating costs after the impact of the one-time royalty sale in 2019 is accounted for.
+Cash expenditures were lower due to lower exploration costs, consulting fees, and general and administrative fees.
+The lower general and administrative fees are mainly due to the one-time reduction in the property tax assessments at our Nyngan project.

-The Company's results when comparing Q3 2020 to Q3 2019 reflect a decrease of \$173,426 in cash operating costs due to lower consulting fees, exploration, travel expenditures, general and administrative fees and professional fees.
+The Company's results when comparing Q2 2021 to Q2 2020 reflect a decrease of \$115,995 in cash operating costs due to lower general and administrative fees which are due to a revised assessment on our property taxes at the Nyngan property.